beckmt4/Subtitle_translator/README_backup.md

 $env:PATH = "$binPath;$env:PATH"
 ```

+**2. "choco command not found" Error**
+- Chocolatey may not be properly installed or PATH not refreshed
+- Use the automatic PowerShell FFmpeg installation instead (Option A above)
+- Or restart PowerShell/Command Prompt after installing Chocolatey

 **3. "CUDA not available" Warning**
 - This is often okay - faster-whisper has built-in CUDA support
 - GPU acceleration will still work if you have NVIDIA drivers installed